joshuajnoble/ofxKinectCommonBridge/README.md

 A pain, I know, but I had to compile the KinectCommonBridge library differently to get everything we needed included without breaking it for other folks.

+You will also need to include the following dll's with your application:

+FaceTrackData.dll
+FaceTrackLib.dll

+These DLLs are part of the Kinect for Windows Developer Toolkit and are located in C:\Program Files\Microsoft SDKs\Kinect\Developer Toolkit v1.8.0\Redist.
+You will need to copy the correct versions of the DLLs depending on if you are doing a Win32 or x64 build.
+The Win32 DLLs are in the Redist\x86 folder and the x64 DLLs are in the Redist\amd64 folder.
+You can use the following post build event commands to copy the DLLs to your project's output directory:

+Win32 Post Build Event

+xcopy "$(FTSDK_DIR)Redist\x86\FaceTrackLib.dll" "$(OutDir)" /eiycq xcopy "$(FTSDK_DIR)Redist\x86\FaceTrackData.dll" "$(OutDir)" /eiycq

 FaceTracking is pretty straight forward:

 ```cpp